 Why eat novel food?

 What can these new foods bring us in terms of nutrition and health?
 Mainly, a richness in proteins and fatty acids including omega-3.
 “Omega-3 intakes, such as EPA and DHA, which are involved in many brain functions, are rarely covered.
 They are mainly found in oily fish but we don’t eat enough of them” explains Aymeric Dopter.
 Schizochytrium oil, a microalgae, for example, is highly dosed in EPA and DHA and is suitable for vegans.
 The Toulouse-based start-up Kyanos Biotechnologies, specializing in the production of microalgae Aphanizomenon flos aquae (AFA), rich in nutrients and proteins, has just inaugurated its first industrial production pilot.
 “We are in the process of bringing together all the ingredients to successfully scale up our disruptive technology and the mass production of microalgae” says Vinh Ly, CEO of Kyanos Biotechnologies.
 Insects have been a source of protein for centuries in various parts of the world.
 Two South American researchers showed in 2003 that the Leucopela albescens (a beetle) was composed of 34.41% protein, significantly more than chicken (19.62%) or cow (17.01%).
 “Mealworm protein is very high in amino acids and very digestible.
 We have conducted several trials on our de-oiled product, including one on obese rats with the University of Giessen in Germany.
 By substituting casein (milk protein) with insect protein, cholesterol levels in the blood and liver of these overweight rodents can be reduced by 60%.
 We recently conducted human clinical trials with Maastricht University in the Netherlands.
 The conclusion is quite surprising: there is no difference in terms of digestibility and muscle synthesis between milk protein, which is the benchmark in human nutrition, and insect protein” describes Guillaume Daoulas.
 For Esther Katz, an anthropologist specializing in food, by not considering insects as edible, Europeans are an exception because in Asia, Africa, America and Oceania, many peoples are entomophagous.
 “In Latin America, it was originally the Amerindians who ate it, then the Métis.
 Today, a significant part of the population has taken to it” explains the researcher.
 For her, insects cannot replace other foods, unless you take huge doses of them.
 But they can fill some gaps: “In Mexico, for a long time, peasants ate very little meat.
 For them, it was an interesting protein supplement”.
 In addition to this contribution, the industrial production of insects is greener than intensive agriculture or breeding.
 For 1 kg of insect protein, you need 100 times less agricultural land than for 1 kg of animal protein and much less water (23 liters per gram against 112 liters for beef).
 Insects do not emit methane, and their global warming potential per kilo produced is 100 times lower than that of pigs.
 Tomorrow, eating crickets could help save the planet.
-“If we want to feed the planet by 2050, we need to produce 70% more food and that with only 5% of land available.
+“If we want to feed the planet by 2050, we need to produce 70% more food and that with only 5% of available land.
 It is time to promote alternatives that allow us to produce more and better” says Antoine Hubert, CEO of Ÿnsect.

 Does novel food present any risks?

-According to the FAO, the biological risks of eating insects are very low if their breeding and production respect the rules of hygiene.
+According to the FAO, the biological risks of eating insects are very low if their breeding and production comply with hygiene rules.
 The bacterial risk exists, but cooking eliminates pathogens.
 The main danger is allergenic: it has been proven that people allergic to shellfish are also allergic to certain varieties of insects.
 This is why Efsa carries out extensive tests before any marketing authorization.
 A procedure which also serves to combat the reluctance of the public in the face of unknown foodstuffs.
 The very strict European regulations are a guarantee for the doubtful consumer.
 Indeed, even if certain foods have been eaten for a long time in other parts of the world – two billion inhabitants of 140 countries eat more than 2000 varieties of insects – this does not mean that they are harmless, especially if they have been transformed.
 Food supplements containing hydroalcoholic extracts of yam, a root vegetable rich in starch, have thus been withdrawn from sale because they are hepatotoxic.
 “In Africa, we eat this well-cooked tuber.
 The cold extraction process used for a well-known food made it dangerous” decrypts Aymeric Dopter.
 Esther Katz believes that it is necessary to do educational work to encourage the consumption of insects, considered in Europe as vermin.
 A requirement taken into account by Ÿnsect: “We are working on three parameters.
 The disgust: we offer flour and not whole insects; aversion, linked to the unknown: we associate common ingredients (nuts, thyme); the danger: we explain the manufacturing processes.
 We are also collaborating with the FFPIDI (interprofession of insect producers) to communicate with politicians and ensure that everyone informs the public in a rigorous manner” explains Guillaume Daoulas.
 La Fontaine was far from suspecting that his ant and his cicada would one day end up in our stomachs.

 ………………………………………….. ………………………………………….. …….